MEDIC ST 3104A - Research and Critical Appraisal Part 1

 Course Learning Outcomes

-- Plan a research project involving experimental design or qualitative research methodologies where relevant.
+- Plan a small research project involving experimental design or qualitative research methodologies where relevant.

 - Assess the strengths and weaknesses of a published paper, and its relevance to clinical pratice or medical science.

 - Learn how to keep up-to-date with research.